MicrosoftDocs/azure-stack-docs/azure-stack/operator/capacity-planning.md

 Used memory is made up of several components.
 The following components consume the memory in the use section of the pie chart.

 1. Host OS usage or reserve – This is the memory used by the operating system (OS) on the host, virtual memory page tables, processes that are running on the host OS, and the Spaces Direct memory cache.
-4
 2. Infrastructure services – These are the infrastructure VMs that make up Azure Stack.
-As of the 1902 release version of Azure Stack, this entails 31 VMs that take up 242 GB + 4 x # of nodes.
+As of the 1902 release version of Azure Stack, this entails 31 VMs that take up 242 GB + (4 GB x # of nodes).
 This internal service structure allows for the future introduction of new infrastructure services as they are developed.
 3. Resiliency reserve – Azure Stack reserves a portion of the memory to allow for tenant availability during a single host failure as well as during patch and update to allow for successful live migration of VMs.
 4. Tenant VMs – These are the tenant VMs created by Azure Stack users.
 In addition to running VMs, memory is consumed by any VMs that have landed on the fabric.
 This means that VMs in **Creating** or **Failed** state, or VMs shut down from within the guest, will consume memory.
 However, VMs that have been deallocated using the stop deallocated option will not consume memory from Azure Stack.

 ## VM placement